kushtrimh/zana/CONTRIBUTING.md

   - `feat: ` - when adding new features
   - `refactor: ` - when making changes to existing features
   - `format: ` - when making formatting changes or improvements
+  - `release: ` - when merging a version update PR (created automatically by the CICD pipeline)

 Examples:
   - `doc: add section for chrome release on contributing page`